Gum Disease Treatment in Twin Falls

 What causes gingivitis?

 Gingivitis is an inflammation and infection of the gums.
-It can be caused by trauma to the gums or by irritating rough edges of teeth or dental work, but is usually caused by plaque.
+It can be caused by trauma to the gums or by irritating rough edges of teeth or dental work but is usually caused by plaque.
 Plaque is a sticky film of bacteria that forms daily on our teeth.
 It reacts with the food we eat to produce acids and toxins that cause tooth decay.
 Newly formed plaque can be removed by brushing and flossing, but plaque that is not removed hardens into tartar or calculus.
-This hard layer of tartar forms at and below the gumline and cannot be removed by brushing.
+This hard layer of tartar forms at and below the gum line and cannot be removed by brushing.
 Tartar causes decay even faster than plaque alone and irritates the gums.
-The resulting inflammation and infection of the gums is called gingivitis.
+The resulting inflammation and infection of the gums are called gingivitis.
 Untreated, this condition can develop into a serious gum disease, called periodontitis.

 What does gingivitis look like?